KidsBell

 Offers automatic message translation to support multicultural families

-Ensures privacy, simplicity, and emotional clarity in daily communication
+Ensures privacy, simplicity and emotional clarity and shared understanding in daily communication

 Problem & User